 But if you want to follow the recipe according to Ina’s original version…

-Keep in mind, you could also use an immersion blender by carefully placing it directly into the pot.
+If you’d prefer a totally smooth sauce, you could try using an immersion blender by carefully placing it directly into the pot.

 It’s pretty straightforward …Ina Garten’s Company Pot Roast is absolutely delicious no matter how you finish the sauce.